QuentinRa/blog.quentinra.dev/programming-languages/web/typescript/index.md

 }
 ```

-You can install it from another project with
+You can install it inside another project with:

 ```bash!
 $ npm i ../path/to/your/local/library
 ```
 </div><div>

-This will create a link to the library inside your project, so you don't need to update the library each time you changed something.
+This will create a link to the library inside your project, so you don't need to update the library each time you change something.

 You may also update your `tsconfig.json` to use `ESNext`